Journey Into The Hidden Web: A Guide For New Researchers

 - Reverse Phone Directory– Provides a “people search” option to look up addresses and phone numbers.

-- New Ultimates– Lets you search 10 phone directory databases at once from a single page.
+- New Ultimates (no longer available) – Lets you search 10 phone directory databases at once from a single page.

 - Zaba Search– One of the few phone directory search engines that lets you search names in all 50 U.S. States at once.